Horn Island (Mississippi): History

 In 1718 Antoine-Simon Le Page du Pratz arrived at Louisiana, and in his book The History of Louisiana he describes the possible etymology of the island's name, and its use as grazing land for livestock.

 Horn-island is very flat and tolerably wooded, about six leagues in length, narrowed to a point to the west side.
 I know not whether it was for this reason, or on account of the number of horned cattle upon it, that it received this name; but it is certain, that the first Canadians, who settled on Isle Dauphine, had put most of their cattle, in great numbers, there; whereby they came to grow rich even when they slept.
 These cattle not requiring any attendance, or other care, in this island, came to multiply in such a manner, that the owners made great profits of them on our arrival in the colony.

 From 1943 to 1945, Horn Island was closed to all public access and activity for use as a biological weapons testing site by the U.S. Army.

-From 1946-1965, Walter Inglis Anderson, an artist from Ocean Springs, Mississippi, often visited the island to draw and paint the landscapes and life on the island.
+From 1946-1965, Walter Inglis Anderson, an artist from Ocean Springs, often visited the island to draw and paint the landscapes and life on the island.
 Many of his works are on display at the Walter Anderson Museum in Ocean Springs.

-In 1989 the island was used as a propagation site for the endangered red wolf as part of the red wolf recovery program.
+In 1989, the island was used as a propagation site for the endangered red wolf as part of the red wolf recovery program.
 This population was removed in 1998 because of a likelihood of encounters with humans.

+On July 4, 2026, Nolan Wells, an 18-year-old college student from Ocean Springs, traveled with friends on a boat to Horn Island for an Independence Day party.
+Wells did not return back to the mainland with his friend group and was reported missing later that day.
+His deceased body was discovered near the island two days later.
+Investigation into his death is ongoing, but authorities do not suspect foul play.